Mathias-SantAnna/lotr-collectibles/README.md

 — **Typography** —

-**Abril Fat Face** which is one very popular google fonts is used for all the texts because good readability is an important factor for e-commerce websites from the user's point of view.
+**Abril Fatface** is used for all the texts because good readability is an important factor for e-commerce websites from the user's point of view.
 Also resemble a book title, which is the case for better website UX.
+Uses as second font **Roboto**, which is one very popular google fonts.

 ![image](https://raw.githubusercontent.com/Mathias-SantAnna/lotr-collectibles/main/readme/ux/abril-fat-face.png)